applidget/psdock3/README.md

 Processes are run in a container, and will have the PID 1 inside the container.
 Linux kernel treats PID 1 specially and will block or ignore mosts of the signals (see http://lwn.net/Articles/532748/).
 This means that, unless the application installs a signal handler, SIGINT and SIGTERM won't be received by the process.

-`psdock` overcome this issue by inspecting the signal masks of the process to detect which signals it caught.
-When `psdock` received a SIGINT or a SIGTERM, it firsts check if its child process will catch it.
+`psdock` overcome this issue by inspecting the signal masks of the process to detect which signals are caught.
+When `psdock` received a SIGINT or a SIGTERM, it firsts check if its process will catch it.
 If it does, it just forward it, otherwise, it will translate the signal to a SIGKILL.

 Another solution would be to use the [phusion/baseimage-docker](https://github.com/phusion/baseimage-docker), that launch a proper init system in the container.